Updated July 6, 2023

 - JMeter installation is easy; the user can copy and execute the *bat file into the host machine.

 - JMeter is highly extensible as it enables the user to compose his test.
 In addition, it supports plugins to make effective visualization to extend the testing.

 - JMeter supports multiple testing strategies like functional, load, and distributed testing.
-In addition, simulation is an important factor in JMeter, where it allows concurrent threads and builds a heavy load against the websites under testing.
+In addition, simulation is an important factor in JMeter, allowing concurrent threads and building a heavy load against the websites under testing.

 - JMeter supports multiple protocols, which support testing on web applications and compute performance tests on database servers.
 JMeter supports all the basic protocols like JDBC, HTTP, JMS, SOAP, LDAP, FTP, and REST.

 - The record and playback option is one of the remarkable features of JMeter, where the user can record the activities on the browser and produce them on the website using JMeter.
-In addition, the testing and scripting in JMeter can be incorporated with Selenium and Beanshell for automated testing.
+Additionally, JMeter allows for seamless integration of testing and scripting capabilities with Selenium and Beanshell, enabling automated testing functionalities.

 - The working of JMeter is simple, and it follows only a few steps to execute the load testing on applications.
 First, the JMeter makes multiple users send requests to the target server, extracting the performance result from the target server.